-5.2.4 Roles Requiring Separation of Duties

-Trusted Roles maintain strict Separation-of-Duties/Multi-party Control.
-These controls are audited annually by a third party auditor as part of the AICPA/CICA WebTrust Program for Certification Authorities audit described in Section 8.4.
+5.2.4 Separation of Roles Trusted Roles maintain strict Separation-of-Duties/Multi-party Control.
+These controls are audited annually by a third party auditor as part of the audits performed as described in Section 8 (see Section 8.0 Compliance Audits and Other Assessment: Table - Required Best-Practices Annual Audits which includes specific criteria that each audit satisfies).